Thanks to Urban Angel for suggesting our Baby Name of the Day.

 - There’s a city in Montana, as well as a mountain.

 - There’s also another mountain, a pass, and Bridger-Teton National Forest, all in Wyoming.

 He’s become something of a legend.
 A fictional version of Jim appeared in a 1961 episode of NBC’s Western Wagon Train.

-More recently, Aldo Raine – Brad Pitt’s character – in 2009’s Inglorious Basterds – told his recruits “Now, I am the direct descendant of the mountain man Jim Bridger.”
+Brad Pitt’s character in 2009’s Inglorious Basterds – named Aldo Raine – told his recruits “Now, I am the direct descendant of the mountain man Jim Bridger.”

-In other words?
-Most of the 200-some newborn boys given the name were born in the American West.
+And while handful of boys named Bridger appear in other states – Michigan and Maryland, Nebraska and Iowa – most of the 350-ish newborn boys given the name were born in the American West.
 It’s quite rare everywhere else.

-What do you think of Bridger?
-Do you think it could catch on?
+What do you think of the baby name Bridger?

 This post was originally published on July 19, 2010.
 It was substantially revised and re-posted on September 16, 2015 and again on August 5, 2023.